 Be grateful for where you're at today, even if you are dealing with severe diastasis, pelvic floor dysfunction, back pain, neck pain, etc. You can get rid of all those aches and pains because I've seen it happen over and over again.

 You must jump in and get started and remember to be patient with your body.
 It takes time to rebalance your body and to create new and better fascia.
 You need to re-strengthen the right stuff and release the tight stuff.
-I teach you step-by-step how to do this in my Prenatal + Postnatal Membership.
+I teach you step-by-step on how to do this in my Core Rehab Program.

 One thing I haven't mentioned yet, but need to… is even if you have had or you are planning to have surgery to heal diastasis or you've had a doctor recommended surgery to heal diastasis because they think your diastasis is so severe, you should know that surgery doesn’t fix the fascia.